aminomancer/uc.css.js/README.md

 The menu will be present in _all_ context menus where you'd be able to open a bookmark, history entry, or synced tab, including menus, popups, panels, and even the Library/Bookmarks Manager window.
 However, for synced tabs, it will only be present in the sidebar, not in the profile panel, because the profile panel lacks a context menu in the first place.
 Right-clicking a synced tab in the profile panel simply opens the synced tab rather than opening a context menu.

-Update: The developers of Firefox Multi-Account Containers have implemented an optional setting that creates a similar menu when right-clicking bookmarks.
-However, this has all the same problems as the addon previously mentioned.
-It doesn't work on history entries or synced tabs, it puts the menu item at the bottom of the context menu instead of with the other "open x in tab" menu items, and it doesn't apply the correct colors to the container icons.

-That is, the "Personal" container is set to blue by default.
-It shows up as blue in all the native interfaces and in the extension pages & popups.
-But because extensions can't control context menu CSS, it isn't blue in the extension's optional bookmark context menu.
-All the icons in the extension menu are just black.
+Update: Firefox has implemented a similar menu for bookmarks and history items.
+It doesn't yet support opening all bookmarks in a folder, and it doesn't add a similar menu to the synced tabs sidebar.
+So for the moment, this script still has some purpose.
+It's been updated to avoid making a redundant menu, so if you see 2 identical menus, update your script with the version on this repo.

-So for several reasons, this script is still the best solution.
-If you use this script, turn off the redundant extension menus in `about:addons` > Firefox Multi-Account Containers > Options > "Enable Bookmark Menus"
+If you use this script and Firefox Multi-Account Containers, turn off the redundant extension menus in `about:addons` > Firefox Multi-Account Containers > Options > "Enable Bookmark Menus"

 </details>